yjyao/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 Although reading the file is easy, you often want to do more with the data than read it.
 For instance, perhaps you want to store it and start performing some calculations on it.
-Unfortunately, a raw "row" of data doesn’t give you enough to work with.
-For example, even a simple math calculation doesn’t work:
+Unfortunately, a raw "row" of data doesn't give you enough to work with.
+For example, even a simple math calculation doesn't work:

 ```python
 >>> row = ['AA', '100', '32.20']